DriftCascade/DriftCascade-Site/site/content/_index.md

     pre-scripted narratives.
 We build the ruleset; players discover the chaos.
     We create the games we want to play, focusing on complex strategy, real-time tactics, and innovative top-down systems.
-  focus: "Current Focus: Salvage Wars"
-featured_game: salvage-wars
+featured_game: "salvage-wars"
 ---
 This is body text for the homepage.
+It isn't rendered though.